-Reality Check: Who rescues migrants in the Channel?
+Who rescues migrants in the Channel?

 The Dublin Regulation states that a person's asylum claim can be transferred to the first member state they entered.

-In 2017 - the last year we have figures for - 461 people were transferred to the UK from another EU country under the Dublin rules, and 314 were transferred out of the UK.
+In 2020, according to Home Office statistics, 882 people were transferred to the UK from another EU country under the Dublin rules, and 105 were transferred (from 8,502 requests) out of the UK.

+Since the end of 2020, the UK has no longer been subject to the Dublin regulation because it is no longer part of the EU.

 The UK grants refugee status to those who are unable to live in their own country for fear of persecution because of race, religion, nationality, political opinion or other factors such as sexual orientation.
 A successful application usually allows someone leave to remain for five years with the opportunity after that to apply for indefinite leave to remain.

-Note: UPDATE - This article was first was published on 4 January 2019.